carlinf/Wisflux_Academy-Internship-2022/Day-6/README.md

 ```

 ### **9.What are primitive data types in JS?**
 A primitive data type is a data type that is not an object and has no methods or properties.
-There are 7 primitive data types in JS: string, number, bigint, boolean, undefined, symbol and null.
+There are 7 primitive data types in
+JS: string, number, bigint, boolean, undefined, symbol and null.

 ### **10.What is DOM ?**
-DOM stands for Document Object Model, with the help of DOM, JavScript can access and change all the elements of a HTML document.
+DOM stands for Document Object Model with the help of DOM JavScript can access and change all the elements of a HTML document.
 It is constructed as a tree of Objects.
 With the object model, JavaSript gets all the power it needs to create dynamic web pages.

 ### **11.Why do we need DOM?**
 HTML is used to structure the web pages and Javascript is used to add behavior to our web pages.
 When an HTML file is loaded into the browser, the javascript can not understand the HTML document directly.
 So, a corresponding document is created(DOM).

 ## Programs:
 ### *1.Average of array nums in JS.*